guardianproject-ops/terraform-aws-rds-postgresql/README.md

   * Your application/infra will create its own user and own database inside the RDS, and not use the root user
   * You want to run the latest minor version for your chosen major version 🏁
-  * You want to create a root user whose password is controlled by secrets manager (perhaps automatically rotated) 🏁
+  * You will use an admin user to create other users and databases for your application, you will not use the admin user or db directly
+  * AWS Secrets Manager will store the admin user password
+  * AWS Secrets Manager will rotate the admin user password  🏁
   * You want cloudwatch alarms piping alerts into SNS 🏁

 🏁 : indicates there are escape hatches using extra input variables